Automattic/wp-calypso/docs/testing/unit-tests.md

 We can use [Jest spies](http://facebook.github.io/jest/docs/en/jest-object.html#jestspyonobject-methodname) to test code that calls global methods.

-When stubbing DOM properties or methods in the global scope, make sure to include `@jest-environment jsdom` the comment
+When stubbing DOM properties or methods in the global scope, make sure to include the `@jest-environment jsdom` comment to ensure there's a DOM to stub :)

 ```javascript